mondayrain/mondayrain.github.io/writing.md

 <br/> It always does, and it always will."
 <br/>- Barry Jenkins</i>

-One day I'll work up the courage to post something here.
+One day I'll work up the courage to post something here :)